artyomtrityak/mem.js/README.md

 // headerView will not be removed
 Mem.manage();

-// new headerView instanse will not be created because Mem.js stored same fn with same params.
+// new headerView instance will not be created because Mem.js stored same fn with same params.
 // Old instsnse will be returned instead ins1 = Mem.set('headerView', View, {el: 'body'});